simulot/immich-go/readme.md

 ```

 > [!IMPORTANT]
-> macOS users have to explicitly allow mmich-go to run.
+> macOS users have to explicitly allow immich-go to run.
 Open Privacy & Security > Security Settings to allow

 **On Windows systems:**
 ```powershell